exercism/docs/anatomy/tracks/widgets.md

 # Widgets

 To allow rendering widgets for concepts and exercises on Exercism, a special type of Markdown link can be used.
-Instead of display a link, we'll render a user-contextual widget, that shows that concept or exercise with its icon, user-specific status (unlocked, completed, etc), and which provides a tooltip.
+Instead of displaying a link, we'll render a user-contextual widget, that shows that concept or exercise with its icon, user-specific status (unlocked, completed, etc), and which provides a tooltip.

+## Usage

+Widgets can be used wherever you can use Markdown, such as documentation, approaches and student/mentor discussions.

 ### Concept widget